kubeflow/website/content/docs/gke/deploy/deploy-cli.md

     * **CONFIG_FILE** should be the name you would like to use for your local config file; e.g. "kfdef.yaml"

-1. The following snippet shows you how to set values in the configuration file using [yq](https://github.com/mikefarah/yq/releases):
+1. Edit the KFDef spec in the yaml file.
+The following snippet shows you how to set values in the configuration file using [yq](https://github.com/mikefarah/yq/releases):

     ```